 For the medium-long term, balancing prudence and practicality.

-With COVID-19 and its aftermath, staying put in a comfort zone is no longer an option.
+In the post-COVID era, staying put in a comfort zone is no longer an option.

 4.Principled and able to lead by example